voxpupuli/puppet-cassandra/README.md

 #### Attributes

 ##### `replication_map`
-A mandatory attribute.
+Needed if the keyspace is to be present.
+Optional if it is to be absent.
 Can be something like the following:

 ```puppet
 $network_topology_strategy = {